 The Agency is faced with a timing challenge for the opening of the 2022-2023 delivery year, given that each delivery year is now associated with a single block of capacity for each category.
 This challenge arises due to the fact that this Long-Term Plan is not expected to be approved by the ICC until July 19, 2022, while the 2022-2023 delivery year begins June 1, 2022.
-The Agency proposes initially proposed to address this timing challenge through a pause of project applications beginning on June 1, 2022; the IPA will reopen the ABP for new applications on and extending through August 1, 2022, after.
-During the litigation of this Long Term Plan is before the Commission, the IPA proposed to shift that application pause period back one month, to begin on June 30, 2022 and extend through August 31, 2022.311 The Commission found this proposal to be reasonable and approved.312- the modified timeline in its Final Order approving this Plan.313
+The Agency initially

-309 These totals are preliminary amounts unadjusted for an unallocated capacity from prior program years.
+202These totals are preliminary amounts unadjusted for an unallocated capacity from prior program years.
 The final allocation for the 2022-2023 delivery year will be outlined in the next iteration of the ABP Program Guidebook published in accordance with this Final Plan.

-310 At the time of publication of this Plan, the calculation of uncontracted capacity for Program year 2021-22 was not yet complete.
-Per Section 7.3.5 of this Plan, block sizes for the 2022-23 Program year will increase slightly based on reallocation of uncontracted capacity.
+304 At the time of publication of this Plan, the calculation of This includes uncontracted capacity for Program rolled over from the 2021-2022 program year 2021-22 was not yet complete.
+Perand the additional Group A EEC capacity as proposed in Section 7.4.6.3.5 of this Plan, block sizes for the 2022-23 Program year will increase slightly based on reallocation of uncontracted capacity.